Planed Douglas fir post

 Planed Douglas Fir Post – Sections 70x70mm to 140x140mm, Lengths 200cm and 240cm

-This planed solid Douglas fir post is a square-section piece intended for load-bearing structures: pergola, carport, garden shelter, fencing, raised terrace.
-Available in 4 sections — 70x70mm, 90x90mm, 110x110mm, 140x140mm — and in two lengths: 200cm and 240cm.
+This planed solid douglas fir post is a square-section piece intended for load-bearing structures: pergola, carport, garden shed, fence, raised decking.
+Available in 4 sections – 70x70mm, 90x90mm, 110x110mm, 140x140mm – and in two lengths: 200cm and 240cm.
 The piece is delivered untreated, ready to be protected according to its use and exposure.

-The planed Douglas fir post is machined on all 4 faces — smooth surfaces and sharp edges, precise dimensions.
+Planed douglas fir is machined on all 4 faces – smooth surfaces and sharp edges, precise dimensions.
 Air drying, a natural method, preserves the mechanical characteristics of the wood and avoids internal stresses that can cause excessive cracking.
-These posts are suitable for exposed outdoor structures: pergola, carport, raised terrace.
+These posts are suitable for exposed exterior structures: pergola, carport, raised decking.

 |---|---|